-- Who refused an IL-LTSS coordinator within 90 days of enrollment. - Percentage = (C / B) 100 - Who have a referral to an IL-LTSS coordinator within 90 days of enrollment. - Percentage = (D / B) 100 - Who are in the C3 and F1 rating categories. - Percentage = (E / B) 100 - Who are in the C3 and F1 rating categories who refused an IL-LTSS coordinator within 90 days of enrollment. - Percentage = (F / E) 100 - Who are in the C3 and F1 rating categories who have a referral to an IL-LTSS coordinator within 90 days of enrollment. - Percentage = (G / E) 100 - Who are in the C3 and F1 rating categories who have met with an IL-LTSS coordinator within 90 days of enrollment. - Percentage = (H / E) 100 - Who are in the C3 and F1 rating categories who did not refuse an IL-LTSS coordinator who have met with an IL-LTSS coordinator within 90 days of enrollment. - \circ Percentage = (H / E F) 100 - E. Notes additional clarifications to a reporting section.
+- Who refused an LTS Coordinator within 90 days of enrollment. - Percentage = (C / B) 100 - Who have a referral to an LTS Coordinator within 90 days of enrollment. - Percentage = (D / B) 100 - Who are in the C3 and F1 rating categories. - Percentage = (E / B) 100 - Who are in the C3 and F1 rating categories who refused an LTS Coordinator within 90 days of enrollment. - Percentage = (F / E) 100 - Who are in the C3 and F1 rating categories who have a referral to an LTS Coordinator within 90 days of enrollment. - Percentage = (G / E) 100 - Who are in the C3 and F1 rating categories who have met with an LTS Coordinator within 90 days of enrollment. - Percentage = (H / E) 100 - Who are in the C3 and F1 rating categories who did not refuse an LTS Coordinator who have met with an LTS Coordinator within 90 days of enrollment. - \circ Percentage = (H / E F) 100 - E. Notes additional clarifications to a reporting section.
 This section incorporates previously answered frequently asked questions.

-- LTSC refers to long term services and supports coordinator. - CBO refers to Community Based Organization. - F1 refers to facility-based care individuals identified as having a long-term facility stay of more than 90 days. - C3 refers to community tier 3 high community need.
-Individuals who have a daily skilled need; two or more activities of daily living (ADL).
-Limitations and three days of skilled nursing need; and individuals with four or more ADL limitations. - Identified LTSS members refers to members who were identified during the reporting period as having LTSS needs.

-- Meeting with Coordinator refers to a face-to-face meeting with an IL-LTSS coordinator. - Refuse refers to anyone who refuses an IL-LTSS coordinator.
+- LTS Coordinator refers to long term services and supports coordinator. - F1 refers to facility-based care individuals identified as having a long-term facility stay of more than 90 days. - C3 refers to community tier 3 high community need individuals.
+Individuals who have a daily skilled need; limitations on two or more activities of daily living (ADL) and three days of skilled nursing need; and individuals with four or more ADL limitations. - Identified LTSS members refers to members who were identified during the reporting period as having LTSS needs. - Meeting with Coordinator refers to a meeting with an LTS Coordinator that is, at the member's request, either a face-to-face meeting or through other technological means and documented in the member record. - Refuse refers to anyone who refuses an LTS Coordinator.

-- MMPs should include all members who meet the criteria outlined in data element A, regardless if they are disenrolled as of the end of the reporting period (i.e., include all members regardless if they are currently enrolled or disenrolled as of the last day of the reporting period). - The 90th day of enrollment should be based on each member's most recent effective date of enrollment in the MMP.
+- MMPs should include all members who meet the criteria outlined in data element A, regardless of whether they are disenrolled as of the end of the reporting period (i.e., include all members regardless of whether they are currently enrolled or disenrolled as of the last day of the reporting period). - The 90th day of enrollment should be based on each member's most recent effective date of enrollment in the MMP.
 Members must be continuously enrolled from the most recent effective enrollment date through 90 days of enrollment with no gaps in enrollment. - For the purposes of reporting this measure, 90 days of enrollment will be equivalent to three full calendar months.